 Several applications and fixtures were listed including:

-Specialty fixtures provide tiny points of light or decoration, and
+- Specialty fixtures provide tiny points of light or decoration

 Sescom Fiber Audio – Their website states, “Sescom is one of the world’s leading manufacturers of high performance audio transformers and professional interface products for the pro-audio industry.
 Our products are in daily use in speaking, drama, live music, video production, network sports and worship applications.
 Whether on the stage at Radio City, in the wet grass with the Golf Channel or on the set of CNN, Sescom analog and digital problem solving solutions are the trusted name by seasoned audio professionals since 1975.
 We remain competitive because of our high quality standards, advanced engineering and genuinely helpful attitude.